Titles and Affiliations

-Understanding the regulation of genes that control breast cancer growth in order to develop new therapies.
+Understanding the regulation of genes that control breast tumor growth in order to develop new therapies.

 Impact

-Breast cancer is caused by genes becoming damaged, which leads to cells reproducing out of control.
+Breast cancer is caused by genes becoming damaged, which leads to abnormal cell growth.
 Normally, human cells grow and multiply through a process called cell division to form new cells as the body needs them.
 When cells grow old or become damaged, they die, and new cells take their place.
 Sometimes this orderly process breaks down, and abnormal or damaged cells grow and multiply when they should not.
 These cells may form tumors, which can become cancerous.
 Dr. Nurse is investigating the mechanisms by which cells control their overall growth and reproduction.
 Understanding how these processes work normally and in breast cancer is essential to inform new breast cancer therapies.

 Progress Thus Far